worldbank/wb-reproducible-research-repository/metadata_protocol.md

 ### Manual Input Fields: Data Section

-Choose the most restrictive applicable **Data Availability Statement**:
+Choose the most restrictive applicable **Data Availability Statement**.
+This should match the **Data** statement under *Reproducibility Summary* in the Reproducibility Report.:

 * All data sources are publicly available and included in the reproducibility package.
 * All data sources are publicly available but not all are included in the reproducibility package.